UtrechtUniversity/yoda/README.md

 ##Usage
 There are two example instances available for deployment in the development [environment](environments/development/).
-Instance 'full' deploys all functional roles to separate VM's.
+Instance 'full' deploys all functional roles to separate virtual machines.
-Instance 'allinone' deploys all functional roles to one VM's.
+Instance 'allinone' deploys all functional roles to one virtual machine.

 ### GNU/Linux or macOS host
 Configure the virtual machines for development: